 Other Services and events as published in the Parish Calendar: here.

-We're opening up a bit more.
-We're now permitted 21 people for each service.
-We're back to our regular schedule of Great Vespers Saturday night and Divine Liturgy on Sunday morning, while still practicing Social Distancing (6 feet and masks, etc).
+We're opening up more.
+We're now permitted a greater of capacity people for each service.
+We're back to our regular schedule of Great Vespers Saturday night and Divine Liturgy on Sunday morning, while still practicing Social Distancing and masks, etc.

 For other services coming up, please consult the Calendar on the Service Schedule Page: here.